davidtrestini/PNpedia/Core post-Newtonian quantities/Circular orbits/Constants of motion/Angular momentum/In terms of waveform frequency/README.md

-# Angular momentum for compact binaries on circular orbits expressed in terms of the orbital frequency
+# Angular momentum for compact binaries on circular orbits expressed in terms of the waveform frequency

-The angular momentum associated to compact binaries on circular orbits is expressed in terms of the orbital frequency $\omega$ through the dimensionless variable $x=(G m \omega/c^3)^{2/3}$.
+The angular momentum associated to compact binaries on circular orbits is expressed in terms of the waveform frequency $\omega_{22}$, defined here as the half-frequency of the (2,2) mode, through the dimensionless variable $x_{22}=(G m \omega_{22}/c^3)^{2/3}$.

-The conservative angular momentum is decomposed as follows:
+The binding angular momentum is decomposed as follows:
-* ``angular_momentum_NS_conservative.txt'' is the conservative angular momentum for two nonspinning black holes
+* ``angular_momentum_NS_binding.txt'' is the binding angular momentum for two nonspinning black holes
 * ``angular_momentum_S1.txt'' is the linear-in-spin contribution to the angular momentum for spinning black holes
 * ``angular_momentum_S2.txt'' is the quadratic-in-spin contribution to the angular momentum for two spinning black holes
 * ``angular_momentum_S3.txt'' is the cubic-in-spin contribution  to the angular momentum for two spinning black holes
 * ``angular_momentum_S4.txt'' is the quartic-in-spin contribution  to the angular momentum for two spinning black holes
 * ``angular_momentum_tidal.txt'' is the extra contribution due to tidal effects for nonspinning finite-size compact objects
 * ``angular_momentum_SID.txt'' is the extra contribution due spin-induced deformability effects for spinning finite-size compact objects

-To obtain the binding angular momentum, one should add the following contribution to the conservative angular momentum:
-* ``angular_momentum_Schott.txt'' is the Schott term

 The result is given:
 * at 4.5PN for the nonspinning sector (in the case of black holes) --- notice that the 4.5PN coefficient is in fact vanishing